ashlynthemitm/TLDR-MaternalHealth/README.md

 # Project Overview

-TLDR Maternal Health is a project that utilizes cloud computing, and natural language processing and hopes to integrate an interactive user interface to provide crucial information to pregnant women.
+TLDR Maternal Health is a comprehensive project that harnesses the power of a distributed system and natural language processing (NLP) techniques to cater to the informational needs of pregnant women.
+NLP techniques are employed to analyze and process textual information related to pregnancy, childbirth, and maternal health.
+This involves tasks such as text summarization, sentiment analysis, and information extraction from medical literature and online resources.
+The ultimate goal of the project is to develop an interactive user interface that offers essential guidance and support throughout the stages of pregnancy.

 # Design
 This section shows a visual design of the primary components of TLDR Maternal Health, which are Azure Virtual Machines, a PostgreSQL Database, and Python Transformers.